bhink/Module8/README.md

   Once it reaches summer break it will print 'School's out for summer!'

+##Features
+A cool countdown until summertime!

 ### Installation

-First you should install the time library and the datetime library.
+Install Module 8 by installing End_of_year_countdown.py
+You will have to install datetime and time libraries.

-### Questions?
+### Questions?/Support

-Reach out to @bhink on GitHub or email her at brittany.hink@ufl.edu
+Reach out to @bhink on GitHub or email her at brittany.hink@ufl.edu if you have questions or if you are having issues.